cocolocomoco21/InterviewPrep/Chapter2_Algorithms/Sorting-RadixSort.md

 ## Typical Use-Case

-Really good for a specific use case - sorting fixed-size numbers.
+Really good for a specific use case - sorting a fixed amount of fixed-size numbers.

 #
 ## Algorithm